Citation Management Workshops!

 Archives and Special Collections, NU Libraries, collects historically significant records of the University, as well as Documenting Diversity of under-represented communities in Boston.
 Stop by during their operating hours, or contact them for an appointment.

-International Encyclopedia of Social and Behavioral Sciences covers various aspects of anthropology and the social sciences.
+International Encyclopedia of Social and Behavioral Sciences, 2nd edition, covers various aspects of anthropology and the social sciences.

 CQ Researcher with in-depth, unbiased coverage of topics such as bullying, health care, death penalty, race and ethnicity.

 DSM 5, the standard reference for clinical practice in the mental health field, and helpful resource for description of disorders, behaviors, emerging assessment measure, cultural formation, etc.